Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: KNOWLEDGE SHEAVES AND EMBEDDINGS

+We have now specified embedding spaces for entities and relations, as well as consistency conditions for embeddings.
+To learn an embedding, we construct a loss function defined on these embedding spaces whose minima correspond to embeddings satisfying the conditions in one of the definitions~\ref{def:sheaf_embedding}--\ref{def:gapped_sheaf_embedding}.

+For instance, the Laplacian quadratic form $\vec{x}^T \mat{L}_{\Fc^G}\vec{x}$ attains its minimum value precisely when $\vec{x}$ and $\Fc$ form an embedding according to definition~\ref{def:consistent_sheaf_embedding}.
+Note that since both $\mat{L}_{\Fc^G}$ and $\vec{x}$ depend on the embedding parameters, this loss function is not simply a convex quadratic function.

+Knowledge graph embedding objective functions are typically thought of as being constructed from the scoring function that evaluates the quality of the embedding for a single edge of $G$.
+This is a special case of the scoring functions of Definition~\ref{def:sheaf_scoring}, which evaluates an embedding on an arbitrary subgraph of $G$.
+As noted above, the Laplacian quadratic form $\vec{x}^T \mat{L}_{\Fc^G}\vec{x}$ is the aggregate sum over all edges of the scoring function used in the Structured Embedding model; in sheaf-theoretic notation this is

-We can now generalize the scoring function given in Equation~\ref{eq:scoring_function} to the translational class of models: When $\mat{\Fc}_{h \face r} = \mat{\Fc}_{t \face r}$, this scoring function is equivalent to TransR~\cite{lin2015learning}, and if we further enforce $\mat{\Fc}_{h \face r} = \mat{\Fc}_{t \face r} = \mat{I}$, this scoring function is equivalent to Equation~\ref{eq:transe}.
-See the Appendix for more information regarding the generalization of other knowledge graph embedding approaches.
+Following our discussion of translational embeddings in the previous section, we may define a translational scoring function similarly: The scoring function $f^{\text{TransX}}$ is equivalent to the TransR \citep{lin2015learning} scoring function, and when $\mat{\Fc}_{h \face r} = \mat{\Fc}_{t \face r_r} = \mat{I}$, this scoring function is equivalent to that of TransE \citep{bordes2013translating}.

+The Laplacian quadratic form does not incorporate any negative information about our knowledge graph.
+Knowledge graph embedding techniques typically construct an objective by evaluating the chosen scoring function on contrastive pairs in such a way as to encourage the score of the true relation to be smaller, implying better consistency.
+The contrastive embedding definitions given above are meant to capture this notion.
+In particular, Definition~\ref{def:gapped_sheaf_embedding} lends itself nicely to an objective function.
+To learn a $\gamma$-gapped sheaf embedding of our knowledge graph, we use the \emph{margin ranking loss}: which is equal to zero if and only if $\Fc$ and $\vec{x}$ form a $\gamma$-gapped contrastive sheaf embedding with respect to the contrastive graph pairs given in $\mathcal{A}$.